jessekerch/jessekerch/README.md

 ### Hi!
 I'm Jesse. 👋

-I'm a full stack software engineer based in Los Angeles, CA. I use my past experience in international logistics and consulting to quickly break down and contribute to codebases, simplify complex systems, and stay highly organized.
+I'm a full stack software engineer based in Los Angeles, CA. I'm most experienced in modern web frameworks, networked applications, and cloud computing.
+I love diving into new challenges, prototyping, and quickly contributing to evolving codebases.

+My drive for exploration and learning has also taken me around the world many times, I lived in Japan for over 10 years, and speak Japanese fluently.
+When I'm not programming, I'm in the ocean or at a campsite with my wife and kids.

 ### Harrier Self-hosted Runner Setup Tool
 Recently, I created [Harrier](https://harrier-gha-runner.github.io/), an open-source tool for setting up self-hosted GitHub Actions runners and persistent cache in your AWS cloud.
+It was a serious project in a well-known engineering problem domain, and my team was really excited about our solution!

 ### Tech Stack
 | Category | Technologies |